bendspoons/cordova-plugin-openwith-ios/README.md

 #### What's different:

-- **Works with several types of shared data** (UTIs).
+<s>**Works with several types of shared data** (UTIs).
 Currently, URLs, text and images are supported.
-If you would like to remove any of these types, feel free to edit ShareExtension-Info.plist (NSExtensionActivationRule section) after plugin's installation
+If you would like to remove any of these types, feel free to edit ShareExtension-Info.plist (NSExtensionActivationRule section) after plugin's installation</s> Images and PDFs

-- **Support of sharing several photos at once is supported**.
+**Support of sharing several photos at once is supported**.
 By default, the maximum number is 10, but this can be easily edited in the plugin's .plist file

-- **Ability to check if the user is logged in or not in your app**.
+**Ability to check if the user is logged in or not in your app**.
 If not logged in, a native interface alert message will be displayed instead of starting your app.

-- **Does not show native UI with "Post" option**.
+**Does not show native UI with "Post" option**.
 Having two-step share (enter sharing message and then pick the receiver in the Cordova app) might be a bad user experience, so this plugin opens Cordova application immediately and passes the shared data to it.
 Thereby, you are expected to implement sharing UI in your Cordova app.

 This plugin refers only to iOS, so the Android parts have been cut out both from the plugin and documentation.